opensearch-project/documentation-website/_analyzers/token-filters/snowball.md

 # Snowball token filter

 The `snowball` token filter is a stemming filter based on the [Snowball](https://snowballstem.org/) algorithm.
-It comes with support for many languages and offers improvement over the Porter stemming algorithm when it comes to efficiency and accuracy.
+It supports many languages and is more efficient and accurate than the Porter stemming algorithm.

 ## Parameters